tj-actions/cargo-bump/README.md

 ## cargo-bump

-Bump the current version in your `Cargo.toml`.
+Github action that bumps the current version in your `Cargo.toml`.

 ```yaml
 on: